mtiller/ModelicaBook/text/source/components/components/component_models.rst

 Modelica requires that any non-``partial`` model be balanced.
 But what does that mean?
-It means that the component should provide the proper number of equations (no more than necessary, no less than necessary).
+It means that the component should provide the proper number of equations (no more and no less than necessary).
 The question is how to compute the number of equations required?

 We already have a start based on our discussion about acausal